nmsuri28/Its-a-node.js-world/README.md

 Running through the node.js basics.
 Learned alot about node buffer through this tutorial.
 Buffer is a core feature in node.js that makes it possible to manipulate or interact with streams of binary data.
 Here is an article that goes into further detail. https://medium.freecodecamp.org/do-you-want-a-better-understanding-of-buffer-in-node-js-check-this-out-2e29de2968e8 <br/>

+Click image to watch run through of this node-repo

 [![Watch the video](documentation/screenShot.JPG)](https://youtu.be/Ou2lrSxMkjQ)

 # Why?